Okawachiyama Kilns, Imari City 大川内山

 Since Arita is an inland city, the wares were shipped out via the nearby Imari Port from where they first went to the Dutch trading station in Nagasaki and from there on the long journey to Europe.

 Thus, among the Europeans rich and sophisticated enough to be able to appreciate it, Japanese porcelain in general became known as "Imari ware" - simply because that was the major origin of its shipping.

 In fact, however, Imari was not only a shipping point.
-It has been a real center of porcelain production all by itself for the last 400 years - and it still is going strong.
+It has been a real center of porcelain production all by itself for the last 400 years - and is still going strong.

-Today, the Okawachiyama kilns of are open to visitors and great bargains can be found at the shops right there.
+Today, the Okawachiyama kilns in Imari are open to visitors and great bargains can be found at the shops right there.
 You don't have to be a royal anymore to afford some genuine Imari plates for your kitchen.